Building Confidence & Mental Toughness: Your action plan

 Ever feel like you need a confidence boost?
 Taking small steps and practicing changing your thoughts can get you there.
 The more you believe you can do something, the more you can.
 The more you incorporate positive and confident thoughts into your routine, the stronger you feel.
 It’s a snowball effect and mental practice is one of the best ways to build your mental toughness.
-Here are my 4 tips for how to get started:
+Here are my 4 tips for how to get started on building confidence and mental toughness:

 1. Take action.
 Do something each day that makes you feel good about yourself, no matter how small.
 If you feel good on a run, keep running, and if you feel good taking care of the odds and ends at home, do those things.
 Do things that make you feel strong and capable.